BuildOnViction/docs/docs/get-started/masternode.md

 ### First start

-When you first start your fullnode with tmn, you need to give some informations.
+When you first start your full node with tmn, you need to give some informations.

-`--name`: The name of your fullnode.
+`--name`: The name of your full node.
 It should be formatted as a slug string.
 Slug format authorize all letters and numbers, dashes ("-") and underscore ("\_").
 You can name it to reflect your identity, company name, etc.

-`--net`: The netowrk your fullnode will connect to.
+`--net`: The netowrk your full node will connect to.
 You can chose here to connect it to the Tomochain Testnet or Mainnet (once launched).

-`--pkey`: The private key of the account that your fullnode will use.
+`--pkey`: The private key of the account that your full node will use.
-A tomochain fullnode use an account to be uniquely identified and to receive rewards.
+A tomochain full node use an account to be uniquely identified and to receive rewards.

 It could look like this: